swiftlang/swift-evolution/proposals/0311-task-locals.md

 }
 ```

-The same would work if the second `print` would be multiple asynchronous function calls "deeper" from the `withLocal` invocation.
+This would work similarly if the second `print` was buried under several layers of asynchronous function calls, from within the `withLocal` invocation.

-The same mechanism also works with tasks spawned in task groups or async let declarations, because those also construct child tasks, which then inherit the bound task-local values of the outer scope.
+The same mechanism also works with tasks spawned in task groups or `async let` declarations, because those also construct child tasks, which then inherit the bound task-local values of the outer scope.

 ```swift
 await Lib.$number.withValue(42) {